NeLLyMerC/home-assistant.io/source/getting-started/index.markdown

 ### Installation

 1. Put the SD card in your card reader.
-2. Open balenaEtcher, select the HassOS image and flash it to the SD card.
+2. Open balenaEtcher, select the Home Assistant image and flash it to the SD card.
 3. Unmount the SD card and remove it from your card reader.
 4. Follow this step if you want to configure Wi-Fi or a static IP address (this step requires a USB stick).
 Otherwise, move to step 5.
    - Format a USB stick to FAT32 with the volume name `CONFIG`.